raystack/frontier/docs/docs/tour/shield-as-proxy.md

-# Shield as a proxy
+# Frontier as a proxy

-Untill now, we were using Shield's admin APIs.
-Those were responsible for managing Shield's entities.
-Next, we are use Shield as a proxy.
+Untill now, we were using Frontier's admin APIs.
+Those were responsible for managing Frontier's entities.
+Next, we are use Frontier as a proxy.

-We had attached the backend service `entropy` to Shield earlier, and now we are going to create a `firehose` resource in it.
+We had attached the backend service `entropy` to Frontier earlier, and now we are going to create a `firehose` resource in it.
 Before, going ahead have a look at the configuration file below.
 Detailed explaining on this configuration file would be in resources/concepts.

 ```sh